 Hand, Leg Defects, Brachial Plexus surgery, get better insights of each

-Hand & finger anomalies present at the time of birth affect a child’s appearance and his/her day to day functioning.
-Parents too are extremely concerned by the hand deformities of their child.
+Hand and finger anomalies present at the time of birth affect a child’s appearance and his/her day to day functioning.
+Parents too are extremely concerned about the hand deformities of their child.
 Hand surgery treats the anomalies in order to improve both the physical appearance and improve the functionality.

 Early surgery for congenital defects is recommended to be performed within 2 years of life.
 This ensures better growth, development, and diminishes the chances of scarring and any untoward psychological effects.

 What are different types of conditions treated by Hand Surgery?

 - Hand tumors.

 Multi-disciplinary team of pediatrician, prosthetist (if required) and surgeon discuss an efficient plan of action and then conduct a surgery.

 When there are functional and physical abnormalities in the legs due to trauma or malformations from birth, the condition requires leg defect surgery.
 Leg defects after injuries are one of the most common problems treated with this surgery.
 This procedure includes flap coverage and micro vascular surgery, depending upon the type of condition treated.
 And is also technically very demanding.